Kondraty Ryleyev: Ryleyev the revolutionary

-Ryleev and Ukraine
+Ryleyev and Ukraine

-In the early 19th century, Ryleev began working on a poetic novel entitled 'Nalyvaiko', inspired and based upon the leader of a late sixteenth century Cossack uprising in Ukraine.
-His verses were said to have inspired generations of revolutionaries and academics including Ukrainian exile Mykhailo Drahomanov, who wrote that in the 1850s-"The Confession of Nalyvaiko was copied in our secret notebook along with the works of Shevchenko and was read with equal zeal".
+In the early 19th century, Ryleyev began working on a poetic novel entitled Nalyvaiko, inspired and based upon the leader of a late sixteenth-century Cossack uprising in Ukraine.
+His verses were said to have inspired generations of revolutionaries and academics including Ukrainian exile Mykhailo Drahomanov, who wrote that in the 1850s "The Confession of Nalyvaiko was copied in our secret notebook along with the works of Shevchenko and was read with equal zeal".

 Upon his return to the Russian Empire, his unit was stationed first in Lithuania and then near Ostrogozhsk (Ostrohozk), a city founded by Ukrainian cossacks, where he spent almost three years.
 There he met his future wife, Natalia Teviashova, who was the daughter of a Cossack officer and came from a noble family.

-Even after leaving the Russian Imperial Army at the end of 1818 and moving to St Petersburg he would regularly visit Ostrohozhk and the vicinity, to which he always referred to as 'Ukraine'.
+Even after leaving the Russian Imperial Army at the end of 1818 and moving to Saint Petersburg he would regularly visit Ostrogozhsk and the vicinity, to which he always referred to as 'Ukraine'.
 In December 1825 he wrote to his friend Mykola Markevych: "I am a Russian, but I have spent three years in Ukraine: a short time for me, but sufficient to fall in love with that land and its fine inhabitants.
 Moreover, Ukraine has presented me with an uncommon, incomparable wife.
 My good Ukrainian lady has now been making me happy for six years, and so my attachment is complemented with the gratitude of my soul".

-Even after moving to St Petersburg, Ryleev did not forget his Ukrainian friends and connections from Ostrohozk and its surrounding vicinity.
-Ryleev dedicated a poem written in the Summer of 1831 to an old acquaintance, Mikhail Bedraga who had nobly served in the Okhtyrka hussar regiment during the Napoleonic Wars.
-The poem described a discussion between Ryleev and one of his friends in Ostrohozk surrounding the topic of the Zaporizhian Sich and the rebellion of the Greeks.
+Even after moving to Saint Petersburg, Ryleyev did not forget his Ukrainian friends and connections from Ostrogozhsk and its surrounding vicinity.
+Ryleyev dedicated a poem written in the Summer of 1831 to an old acquaintance, Mikhail Bedraga who had nobly served in the Okhtyrka hussar regiment during the Napoleonic Wars.
+The poem described a discussion between Ryleyev and one of his friends in Ostrogozhsk surrounding the topic of the Zaporizhian Sich and the rebellion of the Greeks.

-Ryleev has been noted as being highly inspired by the Ostrogozhsk Cossacks whose descendants he became acquainted with and of having found them as “champions of liberty inherited from their heroic past”.
+Ryleyev was highly inspired by the Ostrogozhsk Cossacks whose descendants he became acquainted with and whom he viewed as "champions of liberty inherited from their heroic past".